 Visiting these places allows you to take a real journey through time.
-The state of conservation of the archaeological remains of this area allows you to easily imagine how it was like this city centre two millennia ago.
+The state of conservation of the archaeological remains of this area allows you to easily imagine how it was like this city center two millennia ago.

-Whether you stay for a day or a month in Rome, you can't help but visit it.
-The Colosseum is one of the most evident symbols of the historical greatness of Rome.
+Whether you stay in Rome for a week or just a few hours, you definitely should see it.
+It is one of the most evident symbols of the historical greatness of Rome.
 Known as the Flavian Amphitheater, it was the scene of bloody shows and battles during the imperial period of Rome.

 In 1990 it became one of the UNESCO World Heritage Sites and in 2007 it became one of the new wonders of the world.

 The square is located between Via del Corso and Via dei Fori Imperiali.
-It owes its name to a palace donated by Rome to the Republic of Venice.
+It owes its name to a palace donated by the city to the Republic of Venice.
 Its current shape is due to the construction of the work by Giuseppe Sacconi, known as the Altare Della Patria, completed in 1911.

-The work is a monumental architecture that, through stairways, terraces and bas-reliefs, rises from the ground up to a collonaded portico, surmounted by bronze quadrigas.
+The work is a monumental architecture that, through stairways, terraces and bas-reliefs, rises from the ground up to a portico, surmounted by bronze quadrigas.

 The column was designed by Apollodorus of Damascus and reaches almost 40 meters in height in its 17 drums with a diameter of about 4 meters that make up a story of about 200 meters.

 The column also served as the emperor's mausoleum.

 6. Discover another square and its monumental fountain